Genesis Electrified GV70 vs Lexus RZ

 Feature Showdown

-The Genesis Electrified GV70 stands out with wireless Apple CarPlay/Android Auto, wireless charging and ventilated seats that you will not find on the Lexus RZ.
+The Genesis Electrified GV70 stands out with wireless Apple CarPlay/Android Auto, wireless charging, ventilated seats and Bang & Olufsen audio that you will not find on the Lexus RZ.
 The Lexus RZ counters with Apple CarPlay, V2L and Mark Levinson audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain